Dariasteam/JSON-cpp/docs/manual_doc.md

 ```

 #### output
-Note the order of the elements has changed and now is the same than used in **SERIAL_START** macro.
+Note the order of the elements has changed and now is the same than used in **DEPRECATED_SERIAL_START** macro.
 Obviously that is not a problem
 if we wanted to run the program again as it would be if we used _vector-like_ mode.
 ```
 {